ttoss/ttoss/docs/website/docs/product/03-product-development/01-definitions.md

 The opportunity cost helps the company understand that choosing **Project B** would mean sacrificing $100,000 in potential revenue compared to **Project A**.
 Therefore, from a purely financial perspective, **Project A** would be the more beneficial choice.

 This example illustrates how opportunity cost can guide decision-making by highlighting the financial impact of forgoing one option in favor of another.

+## Round-Robin Scheduling

+Round-Robin Scheduling is a time-sharing method where each task is given a fixed time slice (quantum) to execute.
+When the time expires, the task is placed back in the queue, and the next task begins.
+This process repeats in a cycle until all tasks are completed.
+It ensures that no task monopolizes resources and that shorter tasks finish more quickly, even when the duration of each task is unknown.